rdd13r/rdd13r/README.md

 Greetings, fellow code explorer!

 > Delve into [my engineering chronicles](https://rdd13r.github.io/rdd13r/) and uncover my experience.
-Stealth startup work remains undisclosed, but we may have crossed paths in the realm of traditional ventures.
+Stealth startup work remains largely undisclosed for obvious reasons, which is a bummer because so much of my time and some of my best work dwells in the shadows of startups.
+But perhaps we have crossed paths in the realm of traditional ventures.

 [:arrow_right:&nbsp;&nbsp;&nbsp;💙💛&nbsp;&nbsp;&nbsp;:arrow_left:](https://razomforukraine.org/)